b-scheduler/brq/README.md

 ## Prerequisites

-Redis >= 6.2, tested with latest redis 6/7 docker image
+Redis >= 6.2, tested with latest redis 6/7 docker image.
+Recommended to use redis>=7, which includes more inspection features.

 ## Install